 When we receive an enquiry, we record the details and check our records to make sure we own the tree.
 Most of the time we will visit the site to inspect the tree.

 We deal with emergencies as soon as possible, and less urgent cases within 10 working days.

-If your query relates to trees that are protected by a Tree Preservation Order (TPO) or are in a Conservation Area, please contact your district council.
+If your query relates to trees that are protected by a Tree Preservation Order (TPO) or are in a Conservation Area, please see our Tree Preservation Order page.

 Permission to fell or prune a tree

 Trees may be subject to planning controls which we administer, so we advise you to check with us before starting any work to trees.
-Formal approval must be sought from your district council if the tree is subject to a Tree Preservation Order.
-Contact the Tree Officer at your district council.
-Six weeks’ written notice must be given to your district council if the tree is in a Conservation Area.
+Formal approval must also be sought from us if the tree is subject to a Tree Preservation Order.
+Six weeks’ written notice must be given if the tree is in a Conservation Area.